 - all require adequate colour contrast to ensure that buildings and transport are accessible to people who are visually impaired.

-For many architects and interior designers the new legislation will mean a totally different approach to colour specification.
+For many architects and interior designers this legislation means a totally different approach to colour specification is required.

 Next > >